JS-Quick-Pack/jsqp-core/README.md

 ## ❓ *Questions, I guess...*
   - Is jsqp core just for texture packs?
-    - Nope, jsqp core will soon manage more than just texture packs, it's only that our focus right now is texture packs but once that is all gucci we can begin handling more stuff like mods, data packs and skins.
+    - Nope, jsqp core will soon manage more than just texture packs, it's only that our focus right now is texture packs but once that is all gucci we can begin handling other content like mods, data packs and skins.

   - What is the `jsqp` in jsqp core?
-    - This library was meant to be built within the [JS:QP app](https://github.com/JS-Quick-Pack/jsqp-app) which is gui app I used to work on but I decided to separate it for the good of it being a standalone open-source library and becoming easier for us to manage.
+    - This library was meant to be written within the [JS:QP app](https://github.com/JS-Quick-Pack/jsqp-app) which was a gui app I used to work on.
+I decided to separate the two codebases for the good of it being a standalone open-source library other developers can leverage and allowing us to maintain the codebase easier than ever.

-## 🏆 Our Goal
+## 🏆 The Goal
 The goal of JSQPCore is to create an open-source library that can manage resources like texture packs, mods, data packs, skins and a lot more from Minecraft.
 Alongside that, because of its 100% open-source nature, we plan to support as many Minecraft launchers and versions as possible, encouraging the community to do so too.

 <br>